 Women in Data is a non-profit organization dedicated to increasing diversity in data-related careers.
 To this goal, they organize networking events, talks on data science topics and career advice, and a residency program for aspiring data scientists with partner companies like IBM and KPMG.
 WiD was founded in 2015 in Sacramento, California, and has since...
 Continue Reading →

 This weekend, 29th to 30th of March, Crush XV hosted the exhibition of my favorite artist: Akume.
 He exhibited four of his sculptures: The dull flame of desire, Stabat mater, Rex tremendae, and Twisted muse.
-I have taken photos of his sculptures for his website and every shooting was an exciting challenge, as I was trying to capture all the...
+My work is, in a sense, a form of aesthetical violence being forced on the viewer, an impulse to feel violence through violence and...
 Continue Reading →

 Some photographs are too good to be displayed just on screens, and art should be part of your lifestyle.
 With this in mind, I'm finally making my artworks available for sale here as framed prints, iPhone cases, notebooks, and various home decors.
 I release new designs regularly, so keep an eye on the store.